tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">recordedByID</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/recordedByID">http://rs.tdwg.org/dwc/terms/recordedByID</a></td></tr>
     <tr><td>Definition</td><td>A list (concatenated and separated) of the globally unique identifier for the person, people, groups, or organizations responsible for recording the original Occurrence.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is to provide a single identifier that disambiguates the details of the identifying agent.
-If a list is used, it is recommended to separate the values in the list with space vertical bar space ( | ).
+If a list is used, it is recommended to separate the values in the list with space vertical bar space (<code> | </code>).
 The order of the identifiers on any list for this term can not be guaranteed to convey any semantics.</td></tr>
     <tr><td>Examples</td><td><code><a href="https://orcid.org/0000-0002-1825-0097">https://orcid.org/0000-0002-1825-0097</a></code> (for an individual); <code><a href="https://orcid.org/0000-0002-1825-0097">https://orcid.org/0000-0002-1825-0097</a> | <a href="https://orcid.org/0000-0002-1825-0098">https://orcid.org/0000-0002-1825-0098</a></code> (for a list of people).</td></tr>
   </tbody>
 </table>